janek1842/janek1842/README.md

 #### My name is Jan, I'm IT Analyst looking for a new development opportunities.

-- 🌱 I’m currently learning about Telecommunications and Networking
+- 🌱 I’m currently learning about mobile Telecommunication with strong focus on RAN area
 - 👯 I’m looking to collaborate with passionate people that share similar interests with mine
 - :mountain: My hobbies are volleyball, table tennis, cycling and mountains